martinsumner/riak_kv/docs/InstallAndStartGuide.md

 There are a number of configurable options within the leveled backend, that can be changed within `riak.conf`.
 For a comprehensive view, [refer to the leveled schema file](https://github.com/OpenRiak/leveled/blob/openriak-3.4/priv/leveled.schema).

-Configuration items of notable importance are:
+Compression, decompression and compaction have a potentially significant impact on performance within leveled,  and so configuration items of notable importance are:

 - `leveled.compression_method`; should be set to zstd, unless objects are sent to Riak compressed, in which case configure as `none`.
-  - in testing `zstd` is by far the most efficient choice.
+  - in testing `zstd` has been demonstrated to be the most efficient available option (when compared to `native` which uses zlib compression, or `lz4`).
 - `leveled.ledger_compression`; if `compression_method` is set to `none`, then compression should still be enabled here e.g. set to `zstd`.
+  - the ledger does not store object values, but stores the object keys and metadata in blocks by key order.
-  - it is strongly recommended to use some form of compression on the ledger, even when all values are pre-compressed.
+  - it is recommended to use some form of compression on the ledger, even when all values are pre-compressed.
+The ledger blocks are generally highly compressible, even when the values are not.
 - `leveled.compaction_runs_perday`; refer to the [operations guide](/docs/OperationsAndTroubleshootingGuide.md#leveled-compaction-highlow-hour) for more on leveled compaction.

+The leveled logs are relatively verbose, when compared to log activity across Riak as a whole.
+These logs can be tuned using:

-- `leveled.log_level`; leveled logs are verbose, but useful for monitoring as well as troubleshooting, so careful consideration is required before moving to an alternate log level.
+- `leveled.log_level`; the info-level logs are useful for monitoring as well as troubleshooting, so careful consideration is required before moving to an alternate log level.

 ### Configuration of Riak - bitcask backend

-There are a number of configurable options within the leveled backend, that can be changed within `riak.conf`.
+There are a number of configurable options within the bitcask backend, that can be changed within `riak.conf`.
 For a comprehensive view, [refer to the bitcask schema file](https://github.com/OpenRiak/bitcask/blob/openriak-3.4/priv/bitcask.schema).

 Configuration items of notable importance are: